-The many Novenas in existence, can be loosely placed into one of the following categories:
+The many Novenas in existence may be loosely placed into one of the following categories:

 Mourning E.g. the death of a loved one